Lerwick technical

 DS Anglo Dane

 (Max depth 68m) The Anglo Dane weighed 707grt and was 217ft long.
 In October 1917 she became another victim of UC-40 when she either struck one of the mines laid by the U-boat in Bressay Sound.
-The wreck now lies in 68m on a seabed of white sand.
+The wreck now lies in two sections at 68m on a seabed of white sand.

 SS Flynderborg